rogerswt/clustering/README.md

 that contains one row for each FCS file.
 It has a column, labeled for example "valid".
 Each file that you like gets a value of 1 for example, and files that you don't like get a value of 0 (it doesn't matter what these values are, but your downstream code will skip over the invalid files).
+You can populate the valid column in your code, but you can also manually edit it as you see fit, using excel for example.
 See the last few lines of __survey_data.R__ to see how to get started with this.

 Hope this gives you some insight into how I go about starting a project!